Niketraj08/Quiz_App/README.md

 # workable
-and use to higher combination
+use and any problem to comment and add some point tocsdd the correct the problem